-Each non-employee director shall be granted an option to purchase that number of shares of Common Stock having a Fair Market Value equal to \$65,000 as of the date of each annual meeting of the stockholders of the Company (the "Annual Grant Amount") following the effectiveness of the Incentive Plan at which such individual is elected or reelected to the office of director, (the "Meeting Grant Date") with each such grant effective as of each Meeting Grant Date.
-In addition, that notwithstanding the foregoing, (i) if the Incentive Plan is approved by shareholders at this Annual Meeting, options will be granted to such directors elected at the Annual Meeting for a number of shares having a Fair Market Value equal to \$65,000 as of the Effective Date to be effective as of the Effective Date and (ii) with respect to any director who is elected or nominated to become director other than in connection with an annual meeting of the stockholders of the Company , such director shall be granted an option, to be effective as of the date of his or her election or appointment, in an amount equal to a portion of the Annual Grant Amount, prorated by a percentage which reflects the portion of the year for which such director will have served.
-Notwithstanding the foregoing, the minimum and maximum number of shares which may be subject to an option in any year shall be 1,000 and 3,500 respectively, prorated for partial service, each on a post-split basis (10,000 $\,$ and 35,000, respectively, if the Reverse Stock Split is not effected).
+Each non-employee director shall be granted an option to purchase that number of shares of Common Stock having a Fair Market Value equal to \$65,000 as of the date of each annual meeting of the stockholders of the Company (the "Annual Grant Amount") following the effectiveness of the Incentive Plan at which such individual is elected or reelected to the office of director (the "Meeting Grant Date"), with each such grant effective as of each Meeting Grant Date.
+In addition, notwithstanding the foregoing, (i) if the Incentive Plan is approved by shareholders at this Annual Meeting, options will be granted to such directors elected at the Annual Meeting for a number of shares having a Fair Market Value equal to \$65,000 as of the Effective Date to be effective as of the Effective Date and (ii) with respect to any director who is elected or nominated to become director other than in connection with an annual meeting of the stockholders of the Company, such director shall be granted an option, to be effective as of the date of his or her election or appointment, in an amount equal to a portion of the Annual Grant Amount, prorated by a percentage which reflects the portion of the year for which such director will have served.
+Notwithstanding the foregoing, the minimum and maximum number of shares which may be subject to an option in any year shall be 1,000 and 3,500 respectively, prorated for partial service, each on a postsplit basis (10,000 and 35,000, respectively, if the Reverse Stock Split is not effected).
+No fractional shares shall be issued under this provision.
+Any fractional share that would otherwise be granted in connection with the Annual Grant Amount shall be rounded down to the nearest whole share, with the remainder being paid in cash.

 The exercise price of an option grant to a non-employee director may not be less than one hundred percent (100%) of the Fair Market Value (as defined in the Incentive Plan) of the shares of Common Stock on the date of grant.
-The vesting terms will be set forth in award agreements.
+Unless otherwise provided in an award agreement, the options granted to non-employee directors shall vest one third on each anniversary of the grant date over three years.

 If the service of a director terminates for any reason (other than by reason of death or Disability) the director may, within the three-month period following such termination, exercise such options to the extent he was entitled to exercise such option at the date of termination.
-If a director dies while serving (or within three months after termination of service) or terminates by reason of Disability, all previously granted options (whether or not then exercisable), may, unless earlier terminated in accordance with their terms, be exercised by the person or persons to whom the director's rights pass within one year after the director's death or by the director within one year after the director's Disability.
+If a director dies while serving (or within three months after termination of service) or terminates by reason of Disability, all previously granted options (whether or not then exercised), may, unless earlier terminated in accordance with their terms, be exercised by the person or persons to whom the director's rights pass within one year after the director's death or by the director within one year after the director's death or by the director within one